sjoertvv/manyTDE/README.md

 Collection of optically-selected TDEs, with black hole mass measurements based on their late-time plateau luminosity.

 ## Paper
-This repository containts the data that was used in [https://ui.adsabs.harvard.edu/abs/2023arXiv230808255M/abstract][Mummery, van Velzen et al. 2023].
+This repository containts the data that was used in [Mummery, van Velzen et al. 2023](https://ui.adsabs.harvard.edu/abs/2023arXiv230808255M/abstract).
 Please cite this paper if you use these products.

 ## Catalog
 The catalog of TDEs is contained in a Python pickle file.
 An script to read and reproduce some key plots from the paper is provided.